Yanni Gourde

-Yanni Gourde (born December 15, 1991) is a Canadian professional ice hockey forward and alternate captain for the Seattle Kraken of the National Hockey League (NHL).
-An undrafted player, Gourde signed with the Tampa Bay Lightning as a free agent in 2014.
-Gourde won back-to-back Stanley Cups with the Lightning in 2020 and 2021.
+Yanni Gourde (born December 15, 1991) is a Canadian professional ice hockey forward for the Tampa Bay Lightning of the National Hockey League (NHL).
+An undrafted player, Gourde signed with the Lightning as a free agent in 2014, and won back-to-back Stanley Cups with them in 2020 and 2021.
+Gourde was selected by the Seattle Kraken in the 2021 NHL expansion draft, before being reacquired by the Lightning in 2025.

 Playing career

-Youth
+Junior

-As a youth, Gourde played in the 2003, 2004 and 2005 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from south shore of Quebec City.
+As a youth, Gourde played in the 2003, 2004 and 2005 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from the south shore of Quebec City.

-Juniors

-Undrafted, Gourde played major junior in the Quebec Major Junior Hockey League (QMJHL) with the Victoriaville Tigres.
-He won the QMJHL's top scoring award as well as the league MVP in 2011–12 after compiling an impressive 87 assists and 124 points in 68 games.
+At 17 years old, Gourde played major junior hockey in the Quebec Major Junior Hockey League (QMJHL) for four seasons with the Victoriaville Tigres.
+He won the QMJHL's top scorer award as well as the league's most valuable player (MVP) award in 2011–12 season after compiling 37 goals and 87 assists for 124 points through 68 games.

+Minor leagues

+In 2012, Gourde signed a two-year contract with the Worcester Sharks of the American Hockey League (AHL).
+During his final season with the Sharks, 2012-13, Gourde only managed 8 goals in 54 games, so he was not re-signed.
+He then had a short stint with the San Francisco Bulls of the ECHL.